httpwg/http-extensions/draft-ietf-httpbis-cookie-same-site.md

 The same-site cookie concept documented here is indebited to Mark Goodwin's and Joe Walker's {{samedomain-cookies}}.
-Michal Zalewski, Artur Janc, Ryan Sleevi, and Adam Barth provided particularly valuable feedback on this document.
+Michal Zalewski, Artur Janc, Ryan Sleevi, Adam Barth, and Jeff Hodges provided particularly valuable feedback on this document.